 The ASCE Code of Ethics (Appendix A) provides guidance for engineers' personal and professional conduct.
 The first canon of the code of ethics, holding "paramount the safety, health, and welfare of the public," should be at the forefront of all decisions, designs, and execution of responsibilities.
 The remaining six canons amplify the importance of Canon 1 and further describe a professional engineer's responsibility not only to the public but also to his/her clients, employers, and other members of the engineering profession.
-Addressing the issues of all of these constituencies is essential to ensure the continued safety and quality of life of the public into the future, as well as to earn and sustain public trust and support for professional engineers in the efficient, safe, and economical performance of their duties.
+Addressing the issues of all of these constituencies is essential to ensure the continued safety and quality of life of the public into the future, as well as to earn and sustain public trust and sup- port for professional engineers in the efficient, safe, and economical performance of their duties.

-Ethics: Guidelines for Professional Conduct for Civil Engineers was developed for use in the day-today conduct of engineers' professional and business-related affairs.
-The guidelines reinforce ASCE's Code of Ethics, which all ASCE members are expected to know and practice.
+This course was developed for use in the day-to- day conduct of engineers' professional and business-related affairs.
+The guidelines in this document reinforce the various State Boards of Engineering Code of Ethics, which all professional engineers are expected to know and practice.